-Sympathy vs. Empathy ... and why empathy matters
+Sympathy vs. Empathy ... and why the differences matter

-At VereQuest, we’ve been listening to calls and reading emails and chat sessions for over 18 years now – in an effort to help companies keep the promises they make to their customers and employees.
+At VereQuest, we’ve been listening to calls and reading emails and chat sessions for over 20 years now – in an effort to help companies keep the promises they make to their customers and employees.
 We first discovered the role EMPATHY plays in conversations – in an analytical way – around 2009.
-At the beginning of 2020, 11 years later, it remained the #1 opportunity in companies today -- regardless of the industry.
+Today, years later, it remained the #1 opportunity in companies today, regardless of the industry.

 For e-learning related to this topic that can be customized for your unique environment, take a look at VereQuest's Check-Up Program and then let's talk!

 There are so many misconceptions about what empathy is.
-Put simply, empathy is the ability to put yourself in another person’s situation and be able to say to “I can relate to what you are feeling”.
+Put simply, empathy is the ability to put yourself in another person’s situation and be able to say, “I can relate to what you are feeling”.
 We often refer to this as ‘walking a mile in someone else’s shoes’.

 To have empathy is to understand -- not just the facts of what someone is experiencing -- but also their feelings about it.
 When it comes to COVID, we can all relate to the feelings and experiences.
 However, to feel and express empathy, we don’t need to have had the same experiences.
-We just need to attempt to better understand the other person’s perspective.
+We just need to attempt to understand the other person’s perspective better.

 Within a contact center, empathy lets the customer know that you understand how they FEEL about a situation.
 And because you understand, you are going to do for them what you would do for yourself given the same circumstances.
 That’s a powerful message.

 Often this will mean understanding or relating to negative emotions like frustration, anger, disappointment, fear, sadness, suspicion, or confusion.
 When you respond to a frustrated or upset caller with empathy, the customer will feel heard and understood and will often calm down -- which will make it easier for you to gain control of the conversation.